-Since the article I wrote, “The Toxic Attraction Between an Empath & a Narcissist” went viral four years ago, there has been an immense amount of attention focused on narcissists, and in particular, why people remain in relationships with someone who has narcissistic personality disorder given the emotional, mental, and sometimes physical damage and destruction they cause.
+Since I wrote about, “The Toxic Attraction Between an Empath & a Narcissist” five years ago, there has been an immense amount of attention focused on narcissists, and in particular, why people remain in relationships with someone who has narcissistic personality disorder given the emotional, mental, and sometimes physical damage and destruction they cause.

-Prior to my article reaching over 10 million people, there wasn’t a great deal of information readily available on the subject.
-Now, it seems to be a buzzword, and is often used to describe relationships that are dysfunctional—but not necessarily narcissistic.
+A few years ago there wasn’t a great deal of information readily available on the subject.
+Now, it seems to be a buzzword and is often used to describe relationships that are dysfunctional—but not necessarily narcissistic.

-In fact, there was so little talk about narcissists that I felt extremely vulnerable writing about my experience, as I genuinely felt as though I was the only one who had experienced such insanity within a relationship.
+In fact, previously there was so little talk about narcissists that I felt extremely vulnerable writing about my experience, as I genuinely believed at the time that I was the only one who had experienced such insanity within a relationship.
 I felt too ashamed to talk freely about it, as I felt no one could possibly understand why I went through all that I did—and still stayed.

 It didn’t take long to realise the vastness of this insidious personality disorder, and how millions of people have been subjected to the often silent and invisible abuse.